From WWII Invention to WiFi 7: The Evolution of Wireless Technology

 What’s up with WiFi 7?

 As of 2025, WiFi 7 (IEEE 802.11be) is the most advanced standard available, representing a major leap forward in speed, reliability, and performance.
-With theoretical speeds of up to 40Gbps, WiFi 7 enables seamless support for high-bandwidth applications such as 4K/8K video streaming, immersive AR/VR experiences, and cloud-based collaboration.
+With theoretical speeds of up to 40Gbps, WiFi 7 enables seamless support for 4K/8K video streaming, AR/VR experiences, and cloud-based collaboration.

 WiFi 7 introduces key technologies such as Multi-Link Operation (MLO), which allows devices to connect across multiple frequency bands at once—minimising latency and improving resilience.
-It also supports wider 320MHz channels and 4096-QAM modulation, allowing for far greater data throughput.
+It also supports wider 320MHz channels and 4096-QAM modulation, enabling much greater data throughput.

 This is particularly beneficial for business settings, where uninterrupted, high-speed connectivity is critical.
-Hotels can offer guests a seamless digital experience with fast and reliable access in every room and common area.
-Retailers benefit from flawless performance for their POS systems, mobile checkout solutions, and dynamic digital signage.
-Warehouses can streamline logistics operations with consistent connectivity for scanners, automated inventory systems, and robotics.
-Meanwhile, offices are better equipped to support hybrid work environments, high-quality video conferencing, and extensive IoT ecosystems—all with reduced latency and greater efficiency.
+Hotels can offer guests seamless digital experiences in every room and common area.
+Retailers benefit from flawless performance for POS systems, mobile checkout, and digital signage.
+Warehouses can optimise logistics operations with consistent connectivity for scanners, inventory systems, and robotics.
+Meanwhile, offices can support hybrid work environments, video conferencing, and IoT ecosystems—all with reduced latency and greater efficiency.

 A look back at WiFi 6 and 6E